zaiisao/Documentation/en/Video/publish_windows.md

 ```

 ## More Steps
-You are now in a video call.
+You are in a video call.
 When the call ends, use the Agora SDK to exit the current call:

 - [Leave the Channel](../../en/Video/leave_windows.md)

-For other functions such as manipulating the audio volume, audio effect, video resolution, or video source, you can refer to the following sections:
+For other functions, you can refer to the following sections:

 - [Adjust the volume](../../en/Video/volume_windows.md)
 - [Play the Audio Effects/Audio Mixing](../../en/Video/effect_mixing_windows.md)